Metformin cancer apoptosis

 Apoptosis, also known as programmed cell death, is a crucial physiological process that plays a significant role in maintaining tissue homeostasis and regulating cell populations.
 It is a highly regulated process that eliminates damaged or unnecessary cells in the body, ensuring proper development and function.

-See also Metformin pill 227
+See also Metformin xr 500 apo

 During apoptosis, cells undergo a series of well-defined steps that ultimately lead to their controlled destruction.
 This process involves changes in cell morphology, biochemical alterations, and activation of specific signaling pathways.